Google Adsense is the first major contextual advertising network.

 Its considered one of the best and legitimate ways to monetize a blog if done in the right way.

-Google Adsense places content targeted ads on your site, sells those ads to appropriate advertisers, monitors visitor click throughs, tracks how much money is owed, and then pays you what you’ve earned.
+Google Adsense places content targeted ads on your site, sells those ads to appropriate advertisers, monitors visitor click-throughs, tracks how much money is owed, and then pays you what you’ve earned.

-To earn money via adsense advertising on your blog you need to sign up for Google Adsense first.
+To earn money via Adsense advertising on your blog you need to sign up for Google Adsense first.

-Good news is that Google has made it faster and easier to apply for AdSense and get your account approved.
+The good news is that Google has made it faster and easier to apply for AdSense and get your account approved.
 Now when you sign up, you’ll have instant access to your AdSense account.

 How to Sign-Up for the New Google Adsense Account